 Where I have travelled

 As I have lived in nine different places in South Africa and travel every year with my family locally, I know South Africa like the back of my hand.
-Branching out to Africa, I have also travelled to Mozambique, Zambia (which really holds something special for me), Zimbabwe, Botswana and Namibia.
-I have travelled to Mauritius with my family and in East Africa I have visited Uganda, Rwanda (very briefly), Kenya and Tanzania.
+Branching out to Africa, I have also travelled to Mozambique, Zambia (which really holds something special for me), Zimbabwe, Botswana, Namibia, Mauritius, Madagascar, Uganda, Rwanda (very briefly), Kenya and Tanzania.

 During my travels, I have managed to tick off quite a few bucket-list items including:

-• standing in the northern and southern hemisphere at the same time at the equator in Uganda.
+- standing in the northern and southern hemispheres at the same time at the equator in Uganda

-Internationally, I have visited 20 countries including: the United Kingdom, Ireland, France, Belgium, Germany, Switzerland, the Netherlands, Andora, Spain, Italy, the Czech Republic, Austria, Greece, Turkey, Thailand, Malaysia, New Zealand and Australia.
+Internationally, I have visited 20 countries including the United Kingdom, Ireland, France, Belgium, Germany, Switzerland, the Netherlands, Andora, Spain, Italy, the Czech Republic, Austria, Greece, Turkey, Thailand, Malaysia, Singapore, Indonesia, New Zealand and Australia.